-You can join one or more rule using the “AND” operator (but not more than 50).
-In one set, you can use Yandex.Metrica goals/segments, Yandex.Audience segments, or a combination of the two (without exceeding 250).
+You can join one or more rules using the “AND” operator (but not more than 50).
+A set of rules can include Yandex.Metrica goals/segments, Yandex.Audience segments, or a combination of the two (maximum of 250).
 Keep in mind that the more rules you set, the lower your audience coverage.

-The system lets you specify the extent to which rules are fulfilled — All fulfilled, At least one fulfilled or None fulfilled.
-You can not enter a rule set with the None fulfilled rule sets cannot be used for targeting, but can be used for bid adjustments.
+The system lets you specify the extent to which rules are fulfilled: All fulfilled, At least one fulfilled, or None fulfilled.
+Criteria containing only the None fulfilled rule sets cannot be used for targeting, but can be used for bid adjustments.

 For each Yandex.Metrica goal, set a period between 1 and 540 days.
 Ads will be served over that period to an audience that fulfills the criteria you specified.
 Yandex.Metrica segments are automatically updated on a regular basis, so they contain current user data.

-For example, you can serve ads for discounts to existing customers who have not made a purchase on your site in the last 30 days.
+For example, you can serve ads for discounts to regular customers who have not made a purchase on your site in the last 30 days.

 Yandex.Metrica and Yandex.Audience data will factor into the ad-selection process along with the rest of the user profile characteristics (using the “AND” operator).

-- A Yandex.Audience segment based on geolocation data with the Audience: current location criteria (for more information about segments, read the Yandex.Audience Help).
+- Yandex.Audience segment based on geolocation data with the Audience: current location criteria (for more information about segments, read the Yandex.Audience Help).

-- A Yandex.Audience segment that was created less than 6 hours ago or more than two weeks ago and was not used in Yandex.Direct.
+- Yandex.Audience segment that was created less than 6 hours ago or more than two weeks ago and was not used in Yandex.Direct.

 - Yandex.Metrica goals and segments.